Year 2000 problem: Opposing view

 Critics also cite the lack of Y2K-related problems in schools, many of which undertook little or no remediation effort.
 By 1 September 1999, only 28% of US schools had achieved compliance for mission critical systems, and a government report predicted that "Y2K failures could very well plague the computers used by schools to manage payrolls, student records, online curricula, and building safety systems".

 Similarly, there were few Y2K-related problems in an estimated 1.5 million small businesses that undertook no remediation effort.
 On 3 January 2000 (the first weekday of the year), the Small Business Administration received an estimated 40 calls from businesses with computer issues, similar to the average.
 None of the problems were critical.

+Legacy

+The 2024 CrowdStrike incident, a global IT system outage, was compared to the Y2K bug by several news outlets, recalling fears surrounding it due to its scale and impact.

+There was also an incident in 2022 with Honda and Acura model year 2004-2012 cars equipped with a screen, having all the car clocks roll back to 2002.